 Steve’s creations have been exhibited in Iceland, Norway, Sweden, Denmark, Germany, Netherlands, Belgium, Switzerland, Czech Republic, Italy, Portugal, England and Wales.

-As a musician Steve has performed all over Europe and South Korea.
-He has led his own groups It’s My Head and Metal Moves and has recorded 39 albums.
-He has worked with many great musicians and performers including Lim Dong Chang, Jorgen Cremonese, RL Lunding, Splat, Marie Kawatzu, Bob Vatel, Dietmar Diesner, Atlantis Transit, Frode Gjerstad, Andrea Centazzo, Loredana Celli, Birgit Lokke, Tineke Noordhoek, David Moss, Paal Nielsen Love, Z’ev, Large Hot Pipe Organ – Bastiaan Marris, Geo Homsey, Stock, Jeffrey Funt, Chico MacMurtrie, Barry Schwartz, Paul Burwell, Alan Wilkinson, Ad Peijnenburg, Dirk Wachtelaer, Per Talleraas, Tin Josefsdotter, P O Jorgens, Cyrille Oswald, Rodrigo Reijers, George Cremanschi, Antez, George Haslam, Joao Pais Filipe, Rui Leal, Filipe Texeira, Henrique Fernandes, Paulo Mesquita, Cortez Lamont III, Gustavo Costa, Alberto Lopez, Carlo Garof, Antonio Bertoni, Stephan Pastor, Geert Tiersma, Peter Brotzmann, jörð Bifast with Icelanders Egill Johannsson on guitars and Siggi Hrellir on electronics and atmospherics, Theo Travis and Nick Le’Beat in Recreator and with Theo Travis and Dave Sturt in Cipher, Geuan from Belgium and since 2010 duo with the great Celtic Harpist Nadia Birkenstock as The Glow Within.
+Steve has performed/recorded with R L Lunding, Splat, Marie Kawatzu, Bob Vatel, Dietmar Diesner, Atlantis Transit, Frode Gjerstad, Andrea Centazzo, Loredana Celi, Birgit Lokke, Tineke Noordhoek, David Moss, Paal Nielsen Love, Z’ev, Large Hot Pipe Organ – Bastiaan Marris, Geo Homsey, Stock, Jeffrey Funt, Chico MacMurtrie, Barry Schwartz, Paul Burwell, Alan Wilkinson, Ad Peijnenburg, Dirk Wachtelaer, Per Talleraas, Tin Josefsdotter, P O Jorgens, Cyrille Oswald, Rodrigo Reijers, George Cremanschi, Antez, George Haslam, Joao Pais Filipe, Rui Leal, Filipe Texeira, Henrique Fernandes, Paulo Mesquita, Cortez Lamont III, Gustavo Costa, Alberto Lopez, Carlo Garof, Antonio Bertoni, Stephan Pastor, Geert Tiersma, Peter Brotzmann, jörð Bifast with Icelanders Egill Johannsson on guitars and Siggi Hrellir on electronics and atmospherics, Theo Travis and Nick Le’Beat in Recreator and with Theo Travis and Dave Sturt in Cipher, Geuan from Belgium and since 2010 duo with the great Celtic Harpist Nadia Birkenstock as The Glow Within.